 The week's events will include documentaries, guest speakers and displays designed to celebrate the victories of peace in the past and to educate the Pepperdine community about issues that are currently preventing peace and justice in the world.
 It provides a new understanding of peace, refresh the promise of hope, and provide new direction on the road to justice.
-(Martin Luther King, III, speaks as part of the Annual Week of Peace, Hope and Justice) For more information, please visit the Office of Intercultural Affairs.
+For more information, please visit the Office of Intercultural Affairs.

 Social Action and Justice (SAAJ) Colloquia is a four-course, interdisciplinary sequence designed for students who are interested in making a difference in the world.
 Organized in a seminar format, the SAAJ Colloquia focuses on complex issues such as human rights, diversity, wealth and poverty, the environment, the interplay of religion and culture, and the role of the media in shaping social movements.
 More information